olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_20.md

  - State: On / Off
  - Default state: Off

-'Flip-flop modules (prefix %) are either on or off; they are initially off.
+`Flip-flop modules (prefix %) are either on or off; they are initially off.
 If a flip-flop module receives a high pulse, it is ignored and nothing happens.
 However, if a flip-flop module receives a low pulse, it flips between on and off.
 If it was off, it turns on and sends a high pulse.
-If it was on, it turns off and sends a low pulse.'
+If it was on, it turns off and sends a low pulse.`
 (From AoC day 20 description)

 #### Conjunction